King Diamond

 Kim Bendix Petersen (born 14 June 1956), better known by his stage name King Diamond, is a Danish rock musician.
 As a vocalist, he is known for his powerful and wide-ranging countertenor singing voice, in particular his far-reaching falsetto screams.
 He is the lead vocalist and lyricist for both Mercyful Fate and the eponymous King Diamond.
 He also plays keyboards and guitars on studio recordings but uses live shows to focus solely on his vocal performance.
 Diamond is renowned for his dark lyrical content and his story concepts.
 He is also known for his distinctive shock stage persona (in particular his black and white facepaint).
-He has been an influence for other rock and metal artists, including Metallica, Slayer and Cradle of Filth.
+He has been an influence for other rock and metal artists, including Metallica, Slayer and Cradle of Filth..

 Career

 Early days

+Kim Petersen was born in Hvidovre, a suburb of Copenhagen, Denmark on June 14, 1956.
+His father worked as a foreman at a storage facility, while his mother was secretary to the city's mayor.
+He grew up alongside his younger brother Stig.
+He revealed that growing up there was strict discipline in the way he and his brother were raised but lived a "very normal childhood."
+Petersen first became curious about occultism after listening to Black Sabbath and reading about Jimmy Page's interest in Aleister Crowley.
+These interests eventually led to him reading the work of Anton LaVey.

+He attended basic school for 10 years and then attended college, where studied to become a lab assistant.
+By this time he was playing music but mostly as a hobby.

 King Diamond's first heavy rock band was called Brainstorm (1974–76), with Jeanette Blum (Jean Blue) on vocals and bass, Michael Frohn (Mike West) on guitar and Jes Jacobsen (Jesse James) on drums.
 Diamond left Brainstorm and began singing with local Danish hard rock band Black Rose.
 He began experimenting with horror-themed theatrics and shaping a malevolent quasi-Satanic stage persona.
 He left Black Rose and joined the punk-metal band Brats, where he met Hank Shermann.
 The two were soon asked to help Michael Denner (also formerly a member of Brats) with his own project, Danger Zone.
 This band included Timi Hansen, and the musicians would join with Diamond in 1980 to become Mercyful Fate.